-Check with your vet before giving your pet any type of herbal remedy.
+Check with your vet before giving your pet any type of herbal treatment.

 Should You Use a Fogger?

-Insect foggers, sometimes called bug bombs, can kill large amounts of fleas at once.
-These devices use strong pesticides and are only recommended for severe infestations.
-You and your pets must leave your home while the fogger is working.
-Follow the directions to determine when it is safe to return.
-Using too many foggers at once or returning home too soon can pose a health risk to you and your pets.
+Insect foggers, or bug bombs, kill a lot of fleas at once.
+They use strong pesticides and are only recommended for severe infestations.
+You and your pets must leave your home while the fogger works.
+Follow the directions to know when it's safe to return.
+It's dangerous to use too many foggers at once or come home too soon.

-The first defense is to make your yard inhospitable to fleas and ticks.
-Mow the lawn regularly, trim shrubs, rake leaves, and keep garbage covered so it won't attract rodents.
-Inside the home, vacuum carpets often with a rotary brush or beater bar.
+The first defense is to make your yard unwelcoming to fleas and ticks.
+Mow the lawn regularly, trim shrubs, rake leaves, and keep garbage covered so it won’t attract rodents.
+Inside, vacuum carpets often with a rotary brush or beater bar.
+Empty canisters or throw away vacuum bags.
 Mop hardwood floors with detergent every week.
-And wash your sheets frequently.
+Wash all bedding often.